 Custom OnBalance Volume Indicator

-The On-Balance Volume (OBV) indicator is a widely used technical analysis tool that measures buying and selling pressure by combining a stock’s price movement with its trading volume.
-It provides traders with insights into the strength of a trend and potential trend reversals.
+The On-Balance Volume (OBV) indicator is a widely used technical analysis tool that plays a crucial role in stock price analysis by measuring buying and selling pressure through the integration of a stock’s price movement with its trading volume.
+This indicator provides traders with insights into the strength of a trend and potential trend reversals, making it an essential element in understanding supply and demand metrics.

-For Bottom Finders, OBV is particularly valuable as a complementary validation to the Supply metric.
-Although OBV and Supply are calculated differently, they often exhibit inverse behavior, providing a form of cross-verification.
-For example, when Supply is high—indicating inventory is concentrated with market makers—OBV typically registers low, reflecting limited stock held by retail traders.
-Conversely, low Supply with high OBV can indicate the opposite.
+For Bottom Finders, OBV is particularly valuable as a complementary validation to the Supply metric within market maker technology.
+Although OBV and Supply are calculated differently, they often exhibit inverse behavior, offering a form of cross-verification.
+For example, when Supply is high—indicating that inventory is concentrated with market makers—OBV typically registers low, reflecting limited stock held by retail traders.
+Conversely, low Supply with high OBV can indicate the opposite situation.

 Bottom Finders recommends using OBV primarily as a confirmation tool for Supply signals rather than as a standalone indicator.

-The chart on the right displays a view of the Micro E-Mini S&P futures contract using all the metric at once.
+The chart on the right displays a view of the Micro E-Mini S&P futures contract using all the metrics at once.
 Key observations include:

 Optimal signals for long positions occur when demand is at its lowest, supply is at its highest, OBV is low, and net volume is negative.
-These conditions can also serve as an exit point for short positions.
+These conditions, identified through careful supply and demand metrics analysis, can also serve as an exit point for short positions.

 • Home